samm40me/My-Toy-Robot-Simulator/README.md

 ## Usage

-To use on setup the python script and expand it into a working, responsive web application, continuously deployed in AWS Cloud:
+To use and setup the python script and expand into a working, responsive web application, continuously deployed in AWS Cloud:

 To connect to Ubuntu Server:

-    log into aws ec2 condole and create an ec2 instance with SSH and HTTP security group
+    log into aws ec2 console and create an ec2 instance with SSH and HTTP security group

     download keypairs to configure putty and connect to the Ubuntu Serser